-How do we meet other people and communicate ideas in an online world where clicks count our popularity?
-And how does this affect those who lack the confidence to move beyond the digital landscape of our creation?
-These questions centre on our continually changing relationship with the internet, the very fabric of this virtual realm helping us to escape into personal caves.
-Where safety and security come from the ability to avoid physical contact and conversation; friendships, lovers and daily life held firmly within a bubble of our control.
-For many, this control leads them to choose an online world in preference to the real one outside their door, especially in building romantic connections.
-But for others, the challenge of converting online discussions into physical meetings is ruled by anxiety and fear.
-Hence starts Marc Cartwright’s new short film ‘We Die Alone’.
-A deliciously dark tale brimming with confidence.
+How do we meet others and communicate ideas in an online world where clicks and likes reflect our popularity?
+And how does this affect those who lack the confidence to move beyond the digital landscape?
+These questions surround our continually changing relationship with the internet as we live increasingly in the personal digital caves of our creation.
+For many, the opportunities presented by this insular digital world are of preference to the real ones outside their door; after all, physical meetings are often ruled by anxiety and fear.
+These themes find a voice in Marc Cartwright’s new short film We Die Alone, a deliciously short dark tale that brims with confidence.

-However, when a young woman named Chelsea (Samantha Boscarino) moves into the apartment across the hall.
-Aidan finally feels he may have found ‘the one’; his heart pounding with excitement as he invites her over for a night of puzzles and pizza.
+Aidan (Baker Chase Powell) spends his days in a bubble of social anxiety, his fear of new connections preventing him from meeting people and finding the romance he desperately seeks.
+As a result, Aidan searches online for love, but despite his longing, he never gets further than brief online messages.
+But when a young woman named Chelsea (Samantha Boscarino) moves into the apartment across the hall, Aidan finally feels he may have found the one, his heart pounding with excitement as he invites her over for a night of puzzles and pizza.
 But does Chelsea feel the same?
-And can Aidan finally step out of the bubble of insecurity that holds him hostage?
+And can Aidan finally escape the bubble of insecurity that holds him hostage?

-Aidan is complex, occasionally creepy, awkward and yet tender, how did you prepare for such a nuanced role?
+Aidan is complex, occasionally creepy, awkward and yet tender; how did you prepare for such a nuanced role?

 Finally, what’s next for you?

 I am currently working on a feature-length script, a horror drama based in the 1990s South.
 I hope to get it off the ground once the world returns to normal!

 We Die Alone is available on Amazon Prime from the 21st of August 2020, and Gunpowder and Sky Alter this Halloween

 For more information, visit the We Die Alone webpage